 Have you heard of EMSCULPT?
-It one of the latest additions to the lineup of non-invasive body contouring procedures introduced during the past several years.
-Other procedures such as CoolSculpting® and SculpSure® are also positioned as nonsurgical alternatives to liposuction.
-At our Harrisburg, PA practice, I consult with patients who aren’t sure which procedure is best for their concerns.
+It’s one of the latest additions to the lineup of non-invasive body contouring procedures introduced during the past several years.
+At our Harrisburg, PA practice, I often consult with patients who aren’t sure whether liposuction or EMSCULPT is best for their concerns.

-Number of Treatments: EMSCULPT uses a technology called high-intensity electromagnetic energy to tone muscle and minimize excess fat.
-But to get the results you may have seen in before-and-after photos requires at least 4, 30-minute treatment sessions that need to be scheduled 2 or 3 days apart.
-After those initial treatments, additional procedures once every 3 to 6 months are needed to maintain the results.
+- EMSCULPT: This option uses a technology called high-intensity electromagnetic energy to tone muscle and minimize excess fat.
+But to get the results you may have heard about requires at least 4 half-hour treatment sessions that need to be scheduled 2 or 3 days apart.
+After those initial treatments, additional procedures are needed once every 3 to 6 months to maintain the results.
 The costs start to add up.
 And even though clinical studies do show some fat reduction, the outcomes aren’t necessarily predictable.

-Liposuction, on the other hand, is a time-tested procedure that removes fat and the results are immediately noticeable after a single procedure.
+- Liposuction: On the other hand, liposuction is a time-tested procedure that removes fat, and the results are immediately noticeable after a single procedure.
 Those results remain if you maintain a healthy lifestyle.

 - EMSCULPT: If you’re looking to tone your abdomen or buttocks, EMSCULPT is an option.
 Those are the only areas the device is cleared by the FDA to treat.

 - Liposuction: This tried-and-true procedure can be used virtually anywhere, including the neck, upper arms, thighs, and hips.
 The different types of liposuction give plastic surgeons the ability to customize treatments using different technologies and smaller or larger cannulas (the tubes used to suction fat from the body).